mlabonne/llm-course/README.md

 ### 5. The Transformer Architecture

-The Transformer model, introduced in the "Attention is All You Need" paper, is a type of neural network architecture at the core of large language models.
+The Transformer model, introduced in the "Attention is All You Need" paper, is the neural network architecture at the core of large language models.
+The original paper is difficult to read and eveb contains some mistakes, which is why alternative resources are recommended.

 - **Attention Mechanisms**: Grasp the theory behind attention mechanisms, including self-attention and scaled dot-product attention, which allows the model to focus on different parts of the input when producing an output.
 - **Tokenization**: Understand how to convert raw text data into a format that the model can understand, which involves splitting the text into tokens (usually words or subwords).